Create a map

 - Click the Collapse to icons button and drag the Processes window to dock it below the collapsed Mapboards and Compilation windows.

-- In the Compilation window, on the ribbon, click Sync.
+- In the Compilation window, click Sync.

 The Sync Map window opens with a message indicating that the compiled map and synced artwork will be saved with the Illustrator document.

 - Click OK.